Panel 1

 2012-2021; forecasts for 2022-2023

-The underlying data used for the construction of tables and charts are derived from the official statistics of ISTAT and Eurostat and are presented as-is or with minimal revisions, such as the calculation of percentage changes.
+The base data used for building tables and charts derive from official Istat and Eurostat statistics and are presented as-is or with minimal elaboration, such as percentage change calculations.

 ISPRA elaboration on ISTAT data